What is employee experience management?

 Recognise employees

-Employees who feel they are playing their part for the team, having a personal contribution to business goals and are doing a good job or excelling beyond expectations will have a good employee experience.
+Employees who feel they are playing their part for the team, making a personal contribution to achieving business goals and are doing a good job or excelling beyond expectations will have a good employee experience.

-Recognition can occur by doing something simple as saying a thank you or congratulations for a job well done in passing or by publicly naming the employee as a recipient of an award.
+Recognition can occur by doing something as simple as saying a thank you or congratulations on a job well done, wheether in passing or by publicly naming the employee as a recipient of an award.

 Workplace atmosphere

 Employees want to work in a respectful and enjoyable workplace.
-It does not mean it has to always be full of fun games and free benefits but employees should feel comfortable to attend work each day.
+It does not mean it has to always be full of fun games and free benefits, but employees should feel comfortable about attending work each day.

 That said, fun games and free benefits can be tools to facilitate a positive work culture.